ben-xD/talkdash/README.md

 ## TODOs

+- Allow host to send messages to speaker based on ID.
+- Add QR code to speaker page for username
+- Add scanner/camera for host and audience page
+- implement and call APIs from frontend.
 - fix docker build (use turbo and pnpm)
-- implement and call APIs from frontend.
 - use env var to configure db logger, trpc logger and fastify logger
-- Add routing to frontend: https://github.com/solidjs/solid-router or tanstack router
 - Bugs:
   - 2 minutes will briefly show as 1 minute 60 seconds
 - AI ideas: